oban-bg/oban/README.md

 end
 ```

-If you are running tests (which you should be) you'll want to disable pruning
+If you are running tests (which you should be) you'll want to disable plugins,
-, enqueuing scheduled jobs and job dispatching altogether when testing:
+enqueuing scheduled jobs and job dispatching altogether when testing:

 ```elixir
 # config/test.exs